 Good health is often the contribution of many factors.
 The same can be said of bad health.
 Living in a toxic world takes its toll.
-One of the leading factors that contribute to fatigue, exhaustion, fibromyalgia, heart disease and other autoimmune disorders is heavy metal and chemical intoxication.
+One of the leading factors that contribute to fatigue, exhaustion, fibromyalgia, heart disease, and other autoimmune disorders is a heavy metal and chemical intoxication.
 But, as it was once so eloquently put, “Knowing is half the battle.”

 That’s why at the Budwig Center we include a comprehensive heavy metal test in our programs.
 But you may wonder, are we really exposed to anything that could be considered a worrying level of heavy metals and chemicals in daily life?
 Consider the current data:

 Common heavy metals such as aluminum are now a menacing part of our day to day, found in deodorants, aluminum cookware, beer in cans, soft drinks in cans, aluminum coffee pots; some anti-acid formulations; and even various types of cosmetics.

 How about chemicals?
 A study recently published in the American Journal of Respiratory and Critical Care Medicine claims asthma is more common among women regularly using chemical house cleaning products and that the declines in lung function were comparable to those seen in people with a pack-a-day cigarette smoking habit.